-And a good mortgage advisor should be able to demonstrate that the advantages of being able to refinance early, with an enhanced LTV which gives you access to mortgages at cheaper rates than you would previously have been offered, offsets the higher short-term costs.
+A good mortgage advisor should be able to demonstrate that the higher short term costs f bridge finance can be offset by the increased value of your property (after renovation) and an enhanced Loan To Value (LTV) which will give you access to mortgages at a cheaper rate than you would previously have been offered.

-What kind of funding can you use for your renovation?
+What kind of funding can you get for your renovation?

-The borrowing you can access naturally depends on your credit-worthiness and ability to repay – though there are forms of finance which are available to borrowers with imperfect credit records because they’re secured against the value of another property rather than your income.
+The borrowing you can access naturally depends on your credit history and ability to repay – though there are loans which are available to borrowers with imperfect credit scores because they are secured against the value of your property rather than your income.

 The four key factors to be considered when deciding where to look for your finance are:

 - How much money do you need to borrow?

 - Do you already own the house, or are you buying it – at auction, or on the open market?

 - How quickly do you need the finance?

 - Is the property defined as “habitable” – ie does it currently have a working kitchen and bathroom